IBM/pyCSM/docs/index.rst

    The :doc:`../hardware_service_docs/hardware` provides methods around managing the hardware connection from CSM to the storage system or retrieving information from the storage system.

-   The :doc:`../system_service_docs/system` [System service](system_service/system.py) provides methods for configuring the CSM server, creating log packages, and other server level commands.
+   The :doc:`../system_service_docs/system` provides methods for configuring the CSM server, creating log packages, and other server level commands.

-   The :doc:`../session_service_docs/sessions` [Session service](session_service/sessions.py) provides the methods for managing sessions on the CSM server.
+   The :doc:`../session_service_docs/sessions` provides the methods for managing sessions on the CSM server.
 This includes creating and running commands to sessions.

-   The :doc:`../session_service_docs/copysets` [Copy Sets service](session_service/copysets.py) provides the methods for adding, removing and exporting copy sets from a CSM session.
+   The :doc:`../session_service_docs/copysets` provides the methods for adding, removing and exporting copy sets from a CSM session.

-   The :doc:`../session_service_docs/schedule` [Schedule service](session_service/schedule.py) provides the methods for viewing and running scheduled tasks on the CSM server.
+   The :doc:`../session_service_docs/schedule` provides the methods for viewing and running scheduled tasks on the CSM server.

 **Authorization**